 The lynx (Felis lynx) population is recovering but seldom seen.

 Black bears (Ursus americanus) are occasionally seen some distance from town.
-The polar bear (Urses maritimus) population is stable with about 1200 bears.
+Barran ground grizzly bears (Ursus arctos) are also occasionally seen.
+The polar bear (Ursus maritimus) population is stable with about 1200 bears.

 The collared lemming (Dicrostonyx torquatus) is cyclical and is sometimes very common.